trek-view/basecamp/_posts/2022-06-24-roll-level-of-gopro-photo-no-gpmd-part-1.md

 As touched on in the last few posts, `XMP-GPano:InitialView...`, is only concerned with the viewer.
 Any value (in degrees) set for these fields will offset the viewer from corresponding `XMP-GPano:Pose...` values, but have no relation to the actual heading, pitch, or roll in the real world.

-Where as `XMP-GPano:Pose...` considers the real world heading, pitch, or roll.
+Where as `XMP-GPano:Pose...` considers the real world heading, pitch, or roll (and not the viewer).

 If `XMP-GPano:Pose...` values are not set, the `XMP-GPano:InitialView...` values entered will be offset from 0 (its default value if none set).
 If `XMP-GPano:Pose...` values are set, the respective `XMP-GPano:InitialView...` values will be offset from the `XMP-GPano:Pose...` values set.

-All that being said, GoPro 360 Cameras do not include any information in photos beyond GPS positional information.
+All that being said, GoPro 360 Cameras do not include any information in photos beyond GPS positional information (`lat`, `lon`, and `alt`).

-[I've talked previously about calculating rough values](/blog/2020/what-direction-are-you-facing) for heading and pitch by working out the heading and the pitch to the next photo in a photo sequence (using latitude, longitude, and altitude values which are reported in the photos metadata) that could be used for some of these additional meta tags.
+[I've talked previously about calculating rough values for heading and pitch when other sensor telemetry is not available](/blog/2020/what-direction-are-you-facing) by working out the heading and the pitch to the next photo in a photo sequence (using latitude, longitude, and altitude).

-In an attempt to try an level the horizon of my 360 photos (like I did for videos), I need to be able to calculate roll values, however, non of the aforementioned data captured (or calculated) allows me to do this.
+In an attempt to try an level the horizon of my 360 photos I need to be able to determine the camera roll, however, `lat`, `lon`, and `alt` values cannot be used to do this.

+So down the rabbit whole I went.

-Therefore the following posts detail my attempt to try and estimate roll in photos taken on GoPro 360 cameras (or any 360 camera where such values are not written into the photos).
+The following posts detail my attempt to try and estimate roll in photos taken on GoPro 360 cameras (or any 360 camera where limited metadata is written into the photos).

 ## What roll looks like in equirectangular projections